scenarioo/scenarioo-format/scenarioo_object_model.md

 2. Why do we not simply allow all kind of JSON objects directly to be attached as Details?

-    > we discussed about this, but everybody invollved in the last meeting kind of agreed that this has many disadvantages, here some of the arguments ...
+    > we discussed about this, but everybody involved in the last meeting kind of agreed that this has many disadvantages, here some of the arguments ...

     * pure JSON model does not allow adding some meta data to each property.
 Some examples of Metadata we want to be able to store for each property:
         * properties can have a type (we could add features to style different types of properties or objects differently)